stereobooster/beoe/packages/sqlitecache/README.md

 - **synchronous**.
 This disqualifies: RocksDB, LevelDB (at least their node bindings are asynchronous) and similar
 - **persistent**.
 This disqualifies: lru-native2, flru and similar

 So here we are...
-I didn't do any benchmarks yet
+I didn't do any benchmarks though

 ## About the code